 Su was an excellent to talk to, and we ended up walking around Williamsburg and visiting her old building on 118 North 11th Street.
 Here’s the facade of the historic building, which used to be the site of the Hecla Iron Works factory:

 As I witness the city that I grew up in morph into something unrecognizable, documentaries like these seem all the more urgent.
 Gut Renovation is effective because it’s angry—as I think more of us should be.
 There’s an important outcropping of anti-gentrification films that are channelling anger, along with docs that depict failed urban experiments (Detropia, The The Pruitt-Igoe Myth).
-Though they vary widely in scope and tone, all of these films depict urban decay, and the moral decay of the government that kowtows to corporate interests over the people actually living there.
+Though they vary widely in scope and tone, all of these films depict urban decay, and the moral decay of the government that kowtows to moneyed corporate interests over the basic needs of its people.

 Deleuze writes: “In Scorsese’s Taxi Driver, the driver wavers between killing himself and committing a political murder and, replacing these projects by the final slaughter, is astonished by it himself, as if the carrying out concerned him no more than did the preceding whims.
 The actuality of the action-image, the virtuality of the affection image can interchange, all the more easily for having fallen into the same indifference.